How Miles Bridges Put Himself in Perfect Position

 Bridges is currently averaging 20.0 points, 7.2 rebounds and 3.6 assists per game—all career highs by a considerable margin.
 For good measure, he is also posting career bests in steals (1.0) and blocks (0.9).
 The only other players putting up those numbers in every category?
 LeBron James, Giannis Antetokounmpo, Joel Embiid and Karl-Anthony Towns.

-“Sometimes I’ll sit down and just think, wow, this really is my dream,” Bridges says.
+“Sometimes I’ll sit down and just think, Wow, this really is my dream,” Bridges says.
 “My first three years, I knew I could play better and help the team more.
 I’m glad the work is finally paying off.”

 The work could quite literally pay off for Bridges, as the best season of his life is coinciding with his upcoming restricted free agency this summer.
 It’s a story line that’s lingered around Bridges throughout this season.
 In the summer, he reportedly declined a $60 million extension from the Hornets.
 During a one-week stretch in October, Bridges scored at least 30 points in three different games and opponents joked with him that he was playing for that big contract.
 (In their defense, Bridges says even his mom was surprised by his scoring outburst.)